 No Tipping Culture

-Unlike many countries, tipping in Japan is neither expected nor welcomed.
+Unlike in many countries, tipping in Japan is neither expected nor welcomed.
 Offering a tip might even be seen as rude.
 Instead, exceptional service is the norm, and a simple “thank you” (arigatou gozaimasu) suffices to show your appreciation.

 Trash Sorting Rules